 2. Research your state's graduation requirements.
 Find out the

 3. Make a high school plan.
 This, essentially, is where you map out which classes your child is going to take in what academic year.
 Now, it's important to realize that your child can begin earning high school credit in 7th and 8th grade (for completing high school level work).
 Starting in 7th or 8th grade

 So there are a lot of good reasons for starting your child's high school plan before ninth grade.
 If your child is already entering high school and you're just now thinking about credits, graduation, and high school plans, that's perfectly fine.
 You're not behind!
 But, if you are starting earlier, it opens up more options.

 Depending on when you are starting, make a 6-, 5-, or 4-year high school plan.
-(Our High School Record-Keeping Journal has worksheets to make this easier.)
+(Our FREE High School Record-Keeping Journal has worksheets to make this easier.)
 This is where you take the credits your state requires and fill in what year your student plans on earning those credits.
 Remember, this is loose.
 Don't feel like whatever you come up with is etched in stone.
 As our children mature and their interests expand, this plan might change.

 4. Track your child's credits.
 As your child earns them, make sure you record the class name, number of credits earned, grade and year it was earned.
-(Our Record-Keeping Journal includes worksheets for this, as well as a place to record any Honors, AP, CLEP or dual enrollment credits and GPA.)
+(Our FREE Record-Keeping Journal includes worksheets for this, as well as a place to record any Honors, AP, CLEP or dual enrollment credits and GPA.)

 In addition to these things, you will want to keep records of

 Keep anything and everything!
 You never know when you might need it.

 Upon graduation, all this information is compiled into a high school transcript and, if your child is college-bound, will greatly help when applying to colleges.